Absorbing phase transitions with memory in critical scaling: Introduction

-Markovian dynamics is used extensively in Physics, Chemistry, Biology, Economics, and many other branches of science to model real-world processes, both in equilibrium and nonequilibrium conditions \cite{vanKempen, Gillespie}.
-Lattice models in thermal equilibrium \cite{lattice1, lattice2,lattice3} are usually described by Markov processes (MPs) known as Monte Carlo dynamics, a dynamics that obeys detailed balance condition w.r.t.
-Gibbs measure, and they have found vast application in polymer physics \cite{polymer}, active and granular media \cite{granular}, traffic flows \cite{traffic}, protein folding \cite{protein} etc..
-In the absence of Gibbs measure, nonequilibrium systems are primarily described by Markov jump processes \cite{Privman} and they exhibit novel nonequilibrium phases, and phase transitions \cite{Dickman1999, Haye2010}.
-Ergodicity is crucial for MPs to attain a unique steady state, which is trivially broken if the system has absorbing configurations -the configurations where the system is permanently trapped once reached.
-The stationary measure of models with absorbing configurations are trivial: the steady-state probability for the system to be any configuration except the absorbing one is zero.
-An important question is to find a probability measure for the quasi-stationary state (QSS) defined w.r.t. the survived (no absorbed) samples.
-Simple models like contact process \cite{CP}, directed percolation \cite{DP,DPrev}, pair contact process \cite{PCP}, and fixed energy sandpiles \cite{FES1,FES2,FES3} are known to have unique QSSs and they exhibit absorbing phase transitions (APT); some of them are realized experimentally \cite{DPExp1, DPExp2}.
+Markov processes are used extensively in physics, chemistry, biology, economics, and many other fields to model real-world dynamics under both equilibrium and nonequilibrium conditions \cite{Kampen2007,Gillespie1992}.
+Lattice models in thermal equilibrium \cite{Baxter1982,Friedli2017,Lavis2015} are typically described by Markov-chain Monte Carlo dynamics that satisfy detailed balance with respect to a Gibbs measure; such approaches have found wide application in polymer physics \cite{Vanderzande1998}, active and granular media \cite{Manacorda2018}, traffic flows \cite{Schadschneider2010}, and protein folding \cite{Abeln2014}.
+In the absence of a Gibbs measure, nonequilibrium systems are commonly modeled by continuous-time Markov jump processes \cite{Privman1997}, which display genuinely nonequilibrium phases and phase transitions \cite{Dickman1999,Henkel2008}.

-In this letter, we study absorbing-state phase transition in a simple Birth-Death-Diffusion (BDD) process where birth and death rates depend on the instantanuous particle density.
-We find that irrespective of the nature of diffusing(conserving) dynamics, these models exhibit APT when death rates crosses a critical threshold.
-In absence of birth, the QSS becomes non-unique in the sense that the probability measure there depends on the the initial conditions.
-The nonuniqueness persists at the critical point resulting in initial condition dependence of the standard critical exponents.
-We provide A sufficient criteria for the system to have such nonunique QSSs.

-{\it The model:} Let us associate particle deposition (birth) and evaporation (death) dynamics \be 1\xrightleftharpoons[B(\rho)]{D(\rho)} 0, \ee to an one dimensional system of size $L$ which otherwise follows a particle conserving dynamics.
-The rates $B(.)$ and $D(.)$ are analytic functions of instantaneous particle density $\rho=\frac{N}{L},$ where $N$ is the number of particles.
-In particular, we are interested in rate functions of the form $D(\rho)=e^{-L\theta(\rho)}$, and $B(\rho)=\rho e^{-L\phi(\rho)};$ $B(0)=0$ ensures that an empty lattice is the only absorbing configuration of the system.
-Along with these birth-death dynamics (\ref{eq:BD}), we assume the system to have a natural conserving dynamics; the simplest one being the symmetric exclusion process (SEP) on a one-dimensional periodic lattice labeled $i = 1, 2..., L,$ with $s_i =0,1$ representing occupancy of the site $i.$ -0.5cm \be 10\xrightleftharpoons[1]{1} 01. \ee -0.25cm In absence of birth and death, the conserving dynamics leads the system having $N$ particles to a stationary probability measure $g_N(\Cal)$; for SEP in Eq. (\ref{eq:SEP}), $g_N(\Cal)= \binom{L}{N}^{-1}$ is a constant.